Kabhi Alvida Na Kehna – The Film : My Thoughts

-The bad press that ‘Kabhi Alvida Na Kehna’ or KANK as it is now known as, got from Day 1 was the reason I preferred to give it a miss and nothing, not even Abhishek Bachchan as part of the cast, could change my decision.
+The bad press that ‘Kabhi Alvida Na Kehna’ ( KANK) got from Day 1 was the reason I preferred to give it a miss.
+Nothing, not even Abhishek Bachchan as part of the cast, could change my decision.

 Then I happened to read this wonderful review by fellow-Caferatian Vandana Vasudevan and I couldn’t wait to see it!!

-I walked in to the movie with Vandana’s eight reasons and a lot of warnings (badly fleshed out characters/stupid plot/bad acting/yada-yada-yada) but from the first scene itself they vanished as I became part of the lives of
+I walked in to the movie with Vandana’s eight reasons and from the first scene itself I became part of the lives of

 Rhea (I-refuse-to-be-apologetic-for-being-happy-and-successful) Saran.